asosa9991/simple-node-proxy-express/README.md

 # simple-node-proxy-express
-Create a HTTPS server which proxies requests to a given FWD_HOST_URL using request module.
+Create a HTTP server which proxies requests to a given FWD_HOST_URL using request module.